UV-Crosslinking of Microparticles

 Figure 3: Picture of the particle polymerization process

 2. Droplet spacing

 Once generated, droplets exit the Raydrop device with decreased flow velocity (due to the difference between the inner diameter of the downstream channel of the Raydrop and the exit tubing).
-To avoid clogging during the polymerization by UV, increasing the spacing between droplets is highly recommended.
+To avoid clogging during the UV-crosslinking of microparticles, increasing the spacing between droplets is highly recommended.
 Spacing between droplets can be performed by injecting liquid into the outer tubing in a co-flow manner.
 To do so, a spacing device (a T-junction) is added to the outlet tubing (figure 1).
 Distilled water with 1% Tween 20 (same as the continuous phase) is injected into the spacing device with a flow rate of 250 µL/min.

 3. Droplet polymerization: particle solidification

 After being spaced, the droplets are exposed to UV light with an irradiance of 95-100 mW /cm², allowing droplet polymerization and subsequent particle solidification.

 After UV-crosslinking of microparticles, beads are recovered in a petri dish and analyzed under a microscope.
 Figure 4 shows the polymerized beads after synthesis.
 We can observe beads with an average diameter of 83 µm, and narrow polydispersity (+/- 1µm).
 Note that the particle size is smaller than the droplets as they shrink during the polymerization process.
 We generated particles of 83 µm diameter, but by varying the flow rates of both continuous and disperse phases, it is possible to obtain different particle sizes.